To work out how expensive Sydney is, we've broken down the main costs of living and provided estimates of how much you're likely to pay.

-- Clothes and Shoes: Need new shoes?
-You'll likely pay around $160.
+- Clothes and Shoes: Need a new pair of shoes?
+You'll likely pay around $150.

-- Personal Care and Hygiene: A trip to the doctors is around $70.
+- Personal Care and Hygiene: A trip to the doctor's is around $63.

 Housing is easily the biggest expense living in Sydney.
-By comparison, housing in Melbourne is 24% cheaper than in Sydney.
-The average rent in an expensive area is $3,404, and utilities per month are almost 50% cheaper in Melbourne than in Sydney.
+By comparison, housing in Melbourne is 23% cheaper than in Sydney.
+The average rent in a normal area is around $2,057.
 Here's a breakdown of the housing expenses you'll need to budget for in Sydney.

 |Laundry detergent (3 l. ~ 100 oz.)*||AU$14|

 |Hourly rate for cleaning help*||AU$39|

 If you drive in Sydney, a standard car is likely to set you back around $32,000 which is very similar to other major cities like Melbourne.
 Fuel costs work out at around $2.02 a litre, while public transport is more expensive than most other cities in Australia - $193 a month.

 |Volkswagen Golf 1.4 (or equivalent), with no extras, new||AU$32,035|

 |1 litre of gas||AU$2.02|

 |Taxi trip on a business day, basic tariff, 8 km*||AU$40|